-No .
-Eligibility criteria Description for the human check Yes or No Supple ments possible B.1 The data of the Lead/Project Partner is identifiable The name and the address of the Lead/Project Partner is identifiable.
-The VAT or other registration number is identifiable.
+No. Eligibility criteria Description for the human check Yes or No Supple ments possible B.1 The data of the Lead/Project Partner is identifiable The name and the address of the Lead/Project Partner is identifiable.
+The Lead/Project Partner is identifiable according to the VAT or other registration number.
 Yes or No Yes B.2 The project fulfils minimum requirements for content.
 The following content-related requirements have to be fulfilled.
 The project work plan includes at least one output with a positive target value, linked to one of the programme output indicators.
 Outputs are delivered at latest at the end of the project.
 The project work plan shall include at least one result with a positive target value, linked to the programme result indicator.
 Yes or No Yes B.3 Minimum partnership requirements are respected.
 At least one Slovene and one Hungarian partner is involved, or an EGTC registered in the participating country consisting of members from both Member States.
 The Lead/Project Partner is not a natural person or political party.
 Yes or No No B.4 Minimum and maximum budget requirements are respected, including the percentage of co-financing.
 ERDF does not exceed 80% of the partner's total budget.
 Min.
-20% of partner total budget is secured by national contribution(s) in the form of own resources (public or private) of the partner and/or as third party financial contribution (public or private).
-The project respects the maximum amounts set in the call.
+20% of partner total budget is secured by national contribution(s) in the form of own resources (public or private) of the partner and/or as third party financial contribution (public or private) including Hungarian government contribution for Hungarian project partners10 The project respects the maximum amounts set in the call.
 Yes or No No B.5 Minimum requirements for cooperation are fulfilled.
 Three (3) cooperation criteria should be met, "Joint development", "Joint implementation" and "Joint financing" or "Joint staffing".
 Yes or No No